I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

 Let's Read Al Bhed

-This is part II of my tour of Spiran writing found in the world of Final Fantasy X. Let's turn to Al Bhed script, the language of Spira's outcast minority group persecuted as "heathens" by the Yevonite majority.
+This is part two of my tour of Spiran writing found in the world of Final Fantasy X. Let's turn to Al Bhed script, the language of Spira's outcast minority group persecuted as "heathens" by the Yevonite majority.

 The need to simplify game design means there's a bit of hand-waving going on, for both spoken and written Al Bhed.
 Even though Rikku and her people are supposed to be talking in another language, their spoken words are actually a cipher for Japanese (in the original game) or a cipher for English.